scottbrumley/opendxl_web_api/README.md

 * To verify the server is operational, you may try accessing the "About" page on the localhost. http://127.0.0.1:5000/about?token=27612211994137900087

-* If you have the OpenDXL Tie Client library installed ("dxltieclient"), you can try checking file reputation by SHA1 Hash http://127.0.0.1:5000/tie/getfile/?sha1=D4186881780D48BF55D4D59171B115634E3C7BA6&token=27612211994137900087
+* Try checking a file's TIE reputation by SHA1 Hash http://127.0.0.1:5000/tie/getfile/?sha1=D4186881780D48BF55D4D59171B115634E3C7BA6&token=27612211994137900087

     ![Sample Tie Reputation](docs/images/sample-tie-rep.png)